 King Herod died in 1 B.C. and sometime after his death the angel of the Lord visited Joseph one more time and said, “Get up!”

 But when Herod died, behold, an angel of the Lord appeared in a dream to Joseph in Egypt, and said, “Get up, take the Child and His mother, and go into the land of Israel; for those who sought the Child’s life are dead.”
 So Joseph got up, took the Child and His mother, and came into the land of Israel.
 Matthew 2:19-21 (NASB)

-“Get up! and take the child to the land of Palestine.”
+“Get up! and take the child to Israel.”
 That was God’s will.
 Once again Joseph was faithful to do God’s will.
-But when he arrived in Palestine, he became afraid.
+But when he arrived in Israel, he became afraid.

 But when he heard that Archelaus was reigning over Judea in place of his father Herod, he was afraid to go there . . .
 Matthew 2:22 (NASB)

 He was afraid because Archelaus was ruling over Judea.
 Archelaus was so evil that he made King Herod look like a good guy.
 Ancient historians tell us that he had a reputation for being very brutal.
 He was also an incompetent ruler and consequently Rome eventually removed him in A.D.
 6. Therefore, it is possible that an angel of the Lord could have waited until sometime near A.D.
 6 before he told Joseph to “Get up!”
 Jesus could have been as old as eight years of age.